Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data

 \subsubsection{On sign reversals: Documenting the risk of reversal}

 Figure \ref{fig:sign_rev} shows the share of point estimates whose sign can be reversed by applying some positive monotonic transformation of the response scale with a cost of at most $C$.

 We report three lines in Panel (A).
 The solid dark line shows the share of sign reversals among all point estimates in \textit{WellBase}.
 The remaining two lines present the same statistic for \textit{printed estimates} and for \textit{estimates of interest}.
 Here, an \textit{estimate of interest} refers to estimates explicitly discussed in the text of the manuscript, and on which the conclusions of the included papers are based.
 The lines in Panel (A) all exhibit a concave relationship between the cost $C$ and the percentage of sign reversals.
 About 60\% of all replicated estimates can be sign-reversed via at least one positive monotonic transformation of the wellbeing scale when allowing for any cost $C$.
-However, focusing on ``plausible'' transformations only (i.e. $C<0.15)$, the risk of sign reversals drops to 18\% of all point estimates in \textit{WellBase}. \emph{Printed estimates} and \emph{estimates of interest} specifically exhibit even lower risks of sign reversal.\footnote{It is here also worth re-emphasizing that not \emph{all} transformations with a given $C$ are sign-reversing; it only means that \emph{at least one} such transformation can do so.}
+However, focusing on transformations falling in average degrees of non-linearity only (i.e. $0.15<C<0.20$), the risk of sign reversals drops to 25\% of all point estimates in \textit{WellBase}. \emph{Printed estimates} and \emph{estimates of interest} specifically exhibit even lower risks of sign reversal.